concrete-mixer/concrete-mixer/README.md

     `cp concrete.conf.sample concrete.conf`

+4. Run ./pi-install.sh to install various packages (note that it's probably easier to use a Docker image; see below.)

 4. Run init.sh

     `./init.sh`

 5. `concrete.conf.sample` is set up to source a couple of SoundCloud playlists for audio.
-If you want to use your own sounds or SoundCloud playlists, you can modify `config.conf` to suit.
+If you want to use your own sounds on the pi or from another SoundCloud playlist, you can modify `config.conf` to suit.

-### Creating a Concrete Mixing machine via docker
+### Concrète Mixing machine via docker

-If you would like a Concrete Mixing machine that runs Concrete Mixer from boot and plugs into a home stereo or amplifier:

-INSTRUCTIONS TO GO HERE ONCE I'VE BUILT IMAGE
+There's a [Docker image](https://github.com/concrete-mixer/cm-rpi-docker-dac) which installs Concrete Mixer and its dependencies automatically.

-### Creating a Concrete Mixing internet radio station
+### Creating a Concrète Mixing internet radio station

-See the documentation at the [cm-rpi-docker-icecast repo](https://github.com/concrete-mixer/cm-rpi-docker-icecast).
+If you'd like to operate Concrète Mixer as a radio station, there's a [Docker image](https://github.com/concrete-mixer/cm-rpi-docker-internet) that marries up Concrète Mixer with Darkice and Icecast2 to provide an internet radio stream.

 ## Customising configuration options

 A list of configuration options is documented in `concrete.conf.sample`.

 ### SoundCloud support

-Concrete Mixer will download sound files from SoundCloud playlists as long the files are made downloadable (this can be configured in the `permissions` tab when you upload a sound.
+Concrète Mixer will download sound files from SoundCloud playlists as long the files are made downloadable (this can be configured in the `permissions` tab when you upload a sound.

 If not already compatible, downloaded files will be converted to wav so that ChucK can use them).
 The conversion process makes use of the [FFmpeg](https://ffmpeg.org) library, so any audio format that FFmpeg can convert should be acceptable.
 The following compressed formats are known to work:
 - mp3